Hiccuping, Squinting And Frowning

 - The skin is thin and translucent, so the blood vessels are prominently visible.

-Though you won’t see any visible changes in your body, you will begin to feel more and more pregnant.
-This is also the time when you will be gaining a couple of kilos.
+At 15 weeks, pregnancy symptoms are not very outwardly visible but you will begin to feel more and more pregnant.
+This is also the time when you will gain a couple of kilos.
 By this time, most of those bothersome pregnancy symptoms would have disappeared, so you’re bound to feel less tired and more energetic.

 - You’ll have an improved appetite so you’ll finally be able to enjoy some good food without throwing up.